antmicro/renode-linux-runner-action/README.md

 ### Section syntax

-Section file is a standard yaml file and you can configure fileds:
+A section file is a YAML file with the following fields:

-- `name`: the only mandatory field, it is used to resolve dependencies
+- `name`: the only mandatory field; it is used to resolve dependencies between sections.
 - `dependencies`: the array of sections that must be executed before this section.
-If your section depends on the non-existent section, that dependency will be ignored.
+If your section depends on a non-existent section, that dependency will be ignored.
 This list is empty by default.
-- `refers`: the name of the terminal to which the commands refers to.
-The action has three open terminals (host, target, renode).
+- `refers`: the name of the terminal on which the commands will be executed.
+The action has three available terminals (`host`, `target`, `renode`).
 - `echo`: Boolean parameter.
-If true, the output from terminal will be printed.
+If true, the output from the terminal will be printed.
 Default: false
-- `timeout`: Default timeout for the each command.
+- `timeout`: Default timeout for each command.
 Commands can override this setting.
-Default: null, so no timeout for your commands.
+Default: null, meaning no timeout for your commands.
 - `fail_fast`: Boolean parameter.
-If true, the action will return the error after the first failed command.
+If true, the action will return the error from the first failed command and stop.
 Otherwise, the action will fail at the end of the section.
 Default: true
-- `sleep`: The action will wait for `sleep` seconds before proceeding to the next section.
-Defaut: 0
+- `sleep`: The action will wait for the specified time in seconds before proceeding to the next section.
+Default: 0
-- `command`: List of string or Command objects to execute.
+- `command`: List of commands or `Command` objects to execute.
 Default: empty
 - `vars`: Dictionary of variables.
-[Read more about it here](#vars).
+[Read more about it here](#variables).
 Default: empty

 For example: